 Whaling is a scam targeting the executives of directors of an organization.
 It’s also known as CEO fraud.
 Hackers target these officials because they are more vulnerable.
 Unfortunately, this kind of scam is more successful since they don’t undergo the same cybersecurity training to prevent phishing as their subordinates.

 Web-based attacks are the most common form of phishing scams, but phone-based phishing scams have increased over the last few years.
 In these scams, phishers call and attempt to present themselves as a legitimate organization, such as your bank or credit card company, to gain information.
 Typically, the calls begin by volunteering easily-researched information like your name or address to build trust.
 From there, phishers will drill down further by asking for personal information such as passwords or bank account numbers for “verification purposes.”

 An advance fee scam is a type of fraud that involves promising the victim a significant share of a large sum of money in return for a small up-front payment.
 If a victim makes the payment, the fraudster will either invent a series of new fees for the victim to keep paying or will disappear.

 5. Google Docs Phishing

-Utilizing the suites that many people now rely on for work, these phishing scams are conducted via shared documents.
-In past phishing scams, Google and Dropbox have even unknowingly hosted these scams in the past with SSL certificates, meaning these scams appeared 100% legitimate.
+These phishing scams are conducted via shared documents, utilizing the suites that many people rely on for work.
+In past phishing scams, Google and Dropbox have even unknowingly hosted these scams with SSL certificates, meaning these scams appeared 100% legitimate.